Our team is building a product for just one person. Unbelievable! Who is this person?

 Preparing for a Persona Workshop

 Market research and having a customer proxy are prerequisites for a persona workshop.
-As a product manager, you usually should take responsibility for these.
+As a product manager, you’d usually take responsibility for these.
 You need to conduct quantitative market surveys or qualitative customer interviews in advance, fully digest the research and be ready to present the findings at the beginning of the workshop.
 During the session, you will be counted on as a customer proxy, the person who represents the customer’s best interests.

 As well as product managers, stakeholders, marketing, sales, and dev representatives should attend a persona workshop.
 Try to keep your headcount below eight.
 You need to find a good facilitator, as it’s not a good idea to try to act as the customer proxy and facilitator at the same time.